real-dcnet/dcnet-source/README.md

 mvn clean install -Dcheckstyle.skip
 ```

-In the target directory this generates an oar file named onos-app-dcnet-2.1.0.oar that can be used by ONOS.
+In the target directory this generates an OAR file named onos-app-dcnet-2.1.0.oar that can be used by ONOS.
 Change directory back to onos-2.1.0/bin, and use the command:
 ```
 ./onos-app 127.0.0.1 reinstall! <Path to oar>
 ```